ghanlohar/JS/README.md

 2. Garbage collection: The garbage collector will try to free the memory of objects when they can not be referenced by any other live object running in the program, or are unreachable.

-3.Circular references: In IE, the JavaScript (JScript ?) engine and DOM both have their own individual garbage collector.
+3. Circular references: In IE, the JavaScript (JScript ?) engine and DOM both have their own individual garbage collector.
 So when referencing a DOM element from JavaScript, the native collector hands off to the DOM and the DOM collector points back to native, resulting in neither collector knowing about the circular reference.

 Lexical Scoping:
 ================================